MaloneyB52/Lovett_Class_WUSTL_Group_Project/README.md

 Assumptions:

       1) Political entities compared are symmetrical and similar in population, region, demographics …i.e. apples to apples comparison
-      2) Comparisons are contemporaneous…It is assumed communities are compared within the same timeframe i.e. no comparisons to 1870s Wild West to modern day urban areas
+      2) Comparisons are contemporaneous…it is assumed communities are compared within the same timeframe i.e. no comparisons to 1870s Wild West to modern day urban areas
       3) Crime categories and locations compared are analogous….not comparing cattle rustling between Kansas and New York City…therefore the US top five common felonies are compared